bgpoythress/freedom/README.md

 * renderSurface(surface) - takes a surface object and returns nothing.
 It is a helper function to render thing with specific drawing instructions for the surface type of object.
 * resizeCanvas(canvas) - takes a canvas object and returns nothing.
 This method updates the view if the browser window is resized.

+**ModelState.js** - The ModelState class is the top level State Class.

+Contains the following objects/variables:
+* this.type - is of the type "State".
+* this.hasRenderList - anything that has renderable children contains this variable set to "true".
+When the renderer parses through the Model Hierarchy, it looks at this variable in order to make rendering decisions.
+* this.idGen - and instance of the IdGenerator class.
+This is in charge of assigning id numbers to child objects.
+* this.id - id number.
+* this.modelMatrix - model matrix for the ModelState.
+* this.viewMatrix - the point of view of the viewer.
+This may be moved to a "Human" class object later on.
+* this.dirtyList - a top level list that contains any children that are new or have changed and need to be passed to the renderer for updating the GPU buffer.
+All child objects use a dirtyListCallback function to fill this list as objects become dirty.
+* this.renderList = list of ALL objects to be rendered.
+This contains both dirty and clean objects.
+* this.scene - an instance that cantains all data for the scene.
+* this.portal - a portal is a table that projects the actual cad model in the air above it.
+Like in the IronMan movies.
+There is always at least one of these.
+The program may be expanded in the future to allow for multiple portals.

+Contains the following methods:
+* update(delta) - takes the amount of time since the last render and returns nothing.
+It updates the ModelState and calls the update function in it's children.
+* dirtyListCallback(dirtyObject) - takes any renderable object and returns nothing.
+All child objects can communicate with their parent using this callback.
+This method adds the object to the dirtyList in the modelState which is updated by the renderer.
+* onKeyDown(evt) and onKeyUp(evt) - used by the EventHandler class to pass events to the ModelState.
+The ModelState can then react to the event in any way necessary.